 When trying to figure out who to buy leads from, you can easily get confused.
 One colleague raves about an agent's service while another says they are the pits.
 And this happens with many leads companies.
 There are reasons why this happens.
 One reason is that the service may not be a good fit for a particular line of insurance or for a specific territory.
 For example, a lead generation company that has superior customers in auto insurance may not be as strong in the area of life insurance.

-If your close ratio is low with leads you generate on your own, don't expect a spike in closing rates because you bought them.
+If your close ratio is low with leads you generate on your own, don't expect a spike when you buy leads.
 Your numbers will likely be in the same ballpark, give or take a few, and in fact, your numbers may suffer if you don't follow the leads company's guidelines.
-These guidelines are in place for a reason: to get a sale from each lead, preferably with a cross-sell or even up-sell.
+These guidelines are in place for a reason: to get a sale from each lead, preferably with a cross-sell or even up-sell of other insurance services.

 You have to pay for leads, even though it'll still be cheaper than if you did your own marketing, wrote your own blogs, created your own videos and managed social media.
 Leads are not very cheap, unless you buy in bulk, which is not a bad idea if you want to do minimal work in creating your own database.
 You'll have to spend some money before you know for sure if your leads company offers quality leads or really poor quality ones.
 You really won't know for sure until you work with them.